davidfetter/y2j/README.md

 YAML to YAML transformations are performed by applying a jq filter to a JSON transformation of the YAML input stream with y2j and transforming the resulting JSON stream back to YAML with j2y.

-The script will use the local instances of jq, python and the required python modules if they exist locally or will use a docker container based on the wildducktheories/y2j image otherwise.
+The script will use the local instances of jq, perl and the required perl modules if they exist locally or will use a docker container based on the davidfetter/y2j image otherwise.

 #INSTALLATION